dawsons-creek/fx-spec/docs/reference/matchers/result.md

 ### 3. Combine with Other Matchers

-Result matchers work well with other FxSpec features:
+Result matchers work well with other FX.Spec features:

 ```fsharp
 describe "Complex Validation" [